mounirn/KharbgaNet/info.md

 * Setup on www.kharbga.net
 * v1 - jquery version
 * v2 - AngualrJS version
+* Error about invalid setting -- fixed
+* Error creating game when user is not logged in - issue with the game

 ## v 0.1  -- Apr 30, 2017